ymolists/website/gitpod/docs/config-start-tasks.md

 By the time you start a new workspace, all that's left to do is execute the `before` (optional) and `command` tasks.
 The latter most often starts a database and/or development server.

-> Let Gitpod run the time-consuming `init` tasks continously behind the scene so you and anyone who opens your project on Gitpod doesn't have to wait.
+> Let Gitpod run the time-consuming `init` tasks continuously behind the scene so you and anyone who opens your project on Gitpod doesn't have to wait.

 ### Restart a Workspace